kurta999/CustomKeyboard/README.md

 **Linux**

-The project is using C++20 features, so I recommend using the newest compilers.
-I'm using clang15 because it's faster for me than GCC.
+The project is using C++20 features, so I recommend using the newest compilers. !!
+Building on linux isn't an option right now because only MSVC is C++20 complete. !!

 1. Install boost 1.83.0, wxWidgets 3.2.2, fmt 8.0.0, hidapi
 2. Execute these commands in project root directory: